NKM010/spotify-data-analysis/README.md

 # Spotify Data Analysis
-Exploring factors that influence song popularity on Spotify using Python, Pandas, Matplotlib, and Seaborn.
+Exploring factors that influence song popularity on Spotify using Python, Pandas, Matplotlib, Seaborn, and machine learning.

 ## Overview
 This project analyzes Spotify song popularity by examining the relationship between features such as tempo, energy, danceability, and loudness.
 It also includes a machine learning model to predict a song’s popularity and an interactive Streamlit app for user input and experimentation.